 We’re heading into another wedding season, which means a lot of you are in the thick of planning for the big day.
-Which also means that soon you’re going to have to make the all-important decision about what (if anything) will be read during the ceremony.
+Which also means that soon you’re going to have to make the all-important decision about your wedding readings (if any!) during the ceremony.

 In addition to my own wedding, I’ve had the honor of reading for several dear friends, so I understand the exciting and daunting challenge that comes with finding just the right words to mark the occasion.

-While there are some bookish lists floating around out there already (including a 2012 Book Riot post), I figured it wouldn’t hurt to put together another resource for those of you on the hunt for something with a literary bent.
+While there are some bookish lists floating around out there already (including a 2012 Book Riot post), I figured it wouldn’t hurt to put together another resource of wedding readings for those of you on the hunt for something with a literary bent.

-So, here are thirty readings (in no particular order) that could add a little bookish flair to that special day.
+So, here are 35 literary wedding readings (in no particular order) that could add a little bookish flair to your special day.
 Of course, this is only the tip of the iceberg, so if you have other suggestions, please join the conversation and leave them in the comments.